dijevic/Cashys/README.md

 npm run dev
 ```

-There you go, you should see some logs in your Command Prompt about connection
+There you go, you should see some logs in your Command Prompt about connection.

-If you want , you can visit the online project already working :
+If you want , you can visit the alive project already working :
 [Go to cashys](https://cashys.netlify.app/)